OpenSoftwareSolutions/bonita-connector-digitalforms/README.md

 # DigitalForms
 DigitalForms is based on a modeldriven App-Generation-Framework, that will eccelerate the creation of form apps in combination with the workflow engine of BonitaSoft.

-You can now fill out your checklists and forms effectively anywhere and as native form apps - offline processing.
-Almost any kind of native forms, checklists etc. can be generated as native app.
-The generation and distribution of the native forms are controlled by the BPMN-Engine from BonitaSoft.
-The forms are designed in a separate form designer and reused in a designed workflow of BonitaSoft.
-Each co-worker can get his checklist or form that he is supposed to fill out and no one else, everything coordinated and dispatched by the BPMN-Engine from BonitaSoft.
+DigitalForms is based on a model driven App-Generation-Framework, that will accelerate the creation of native form apps in combination with the bonita workflow engine.
+You can now fill out your checklists and forms effectively anywhere and as native form app - offline processing is no longer an issue.
+Almost any kind of native forms, checklists etc. can be generated.
+The generation and distribution of the native forms are controlled by the Bonita BPMN-Engine.
+The forms are designed in a separate form designer and reused in your designed bonita workflow.
+Each co-worker can get his checklist or form that he is supposed to fill out and no one else.

 # Tutorial
 [See the Tutorial on howto integrate DigitalForms with Bonita](https://github.com/OpenSoftwareSolutions/bonita-connector-digitalforms/wiki/Integration-DigitalForms-with-BonitaSoft)